noob4ik/tutorials/dice-game/README.md

 -rwxr-xr-x  1 user  user   1.4M Feb 11 11:59 test.wasm
 ```

-Now it's time to create a Rust dice-game project!
-For that, clone this repository, and open `dice-game/backend` directory:
+Now it's time to create a Rust dice game project!
+For that, clone this repository, and open the `dice-game/backend` directory:
 ```bash
 $ git clone https://github.com/fluencelabs/tutorials
 $ cd tutorials/dice-game/backend/src
 ```

-## Understand existing code
+## Understanding the existing code

-As most of the game is already implemented in the [`GameManager`](backend/src/game_manager.rs), your task will be to handle users' interaction: route their requests, handle errors, and bring the game to life!
-All this should be done inside [`lib.rs`](backend/src/lib.rs) file.
+Most of the game logic is already implemented in the [`GameManager`](backend/src/game_manager.rs), so for now your task is to handle user interactions: route client requests, handle errors, and bring the game to life!

-Open `lib.rs` in your favorite text editor, and you will see the following code:
+All this should be done inside [`lib.rs`](backend/src/lib.rs) file, so open it in your favorite text editor, and you should see the following code:

 ```Rust
 // Describe modules used in the backend